 Over the course of his career, Alan has participated in the management and delivery of a variety of domestic and international projects within both contractor and client teams.
 These projects include international airports, onshore/offshore seaports, oil and gas facilities, gas fired power stations, water treatment works, chemical processing facilities, railways, sports stadia, high-rise developments, hotels, retail developments and residential schemes.
 He has held a range of senior professional roles including quantity surveyor, planning/programming consultant, contracts administrator and claims manager.
 He commenced his career on site working as a carpenter.

 Alan now specialises in the forensic investigation of delay and disruption affecting major international construction, energy and infrastructure projects.
 He is frequently instructed on behalf of clients and contractors as expert witness or independent expert, and has testifying experience in international arbitration.
 He adopts a pragmatic and analytical approach to delay analysis with a focus on simplifying complex technical problems, and has an in-depth understanding of the relationship between issues of liability, delay and quantum.

-Alongside his professional career, Alan leads the dispute resolution module on the University of Salford’s LLM construction law and practice programme, where he lectures on adjudication and arbitration law to students located across the world.
-He is also a doctoral researcher and published author specialising in construction law, dispute resolution and construction claim related issues.
+Alongside his professional career, Alan leads the dispute resolution module on the University of Salford's LLM construction law and practice programme.
+He also leads the forensic delay analysis diploma course for the College of Contract Management.
+In addition, he is a doctoral researcher and published author specialising in construction law, dispute resolution and construction claim related issues.